October FiestasMagdalena de Kino

-There are also cultural aspects to the fiestas, to include traditional Danzas de Venado (deer dances) and other traditional dances performed by members of the Papago (Tohono O’odham) tribe.
+There are also cultural aspects to the fiestas, to include traditional Danzas de Venado (deer dances) and other traditional dances performed by members of the Papago (Tohono O’odham) from Sonora and Arizona.

 A highlight of the fiestas is the saint’s day of October 4, and on the night of October 3, when crowds gather outside the church in Plaza Monumental at midnight to sing Las Mañanitas, or Happy Birthday, to San Francisco Javier.

 And although October 4 is technically the feast day of another saint, Saint Francis of Assisi, the festival is all about Saint Francis Xavier.